Apollon499/Petros-Adventures/README.md

-this game was created by me
+this game was created by

-am a solo dev
+coder: Andreas savva
+pixel art style and animatons: Julius peratikos beta tester: Martinos